Harley-hwan/Harley-hwan.github.io/aboutme.md

 ### My story

-I am working in Golfzon as developer & researcher
+I am working in GOLFZON as developer & researcher

-I am Responsible for sensor development.
+I am responsible for sensor development.

 I majored in Computer Science at Pusan National University